ParadigmfortheNextGeneration/hexo/source/_posts/the-syrian-war-what-you-re-not-being-told.md

 There are three primary psychological techniques that the powers that be in any given era use to build up the public support needed to take a country to war:

-1. Create the impression that the aggressor is actually acting in self defense or in defense of a helpless nation.
-This can be done by exaggerating the danger posed by an enemy, fabricating an attack and blaming it on the enemy, or by intentionally provoking the enemy into a response.
+1. **Create the impression that the aggressor is actually acting in self defense or in defense of a helpless nation.** This can be done by exaggerating the danger posed by an enemy, fabricating an attack and blaming it on the enemy, or by intentionally provoking the enemy into a response.
-2. Build up a crusade mythology, one that presents the aggressors as fighting for a higher ideal, or for the good of all humanity.}}
-In our current era the meme of “Spreading Democracy”, “Fighting Terrorism” or "Defending human rights"are the most commonly used.
+2. **Build up a crusade mythology, one that presents the aggressors as fighting for a higher ideal, or for the good of all humanity.** In our current era the meme of “Spreading Democracy”, “Fighting Terrorism” or "Defending human rights"are the most commonly used.

-3. De-humanize the enemy.
-War is mass murder, therefore presenting the enemy as evil, barbaric, or subhuman is essential unless you want your citizens and your soldiers questioning the morality of their actions.
+3. **De-humanize the enemy.** War is mass murder, therefore presenting the enemy as evil, barbaric, or subhuman is essential unless you want your citizens and your soldiers questioning the morality of their actions.
 This pattern is often supported and augmented by a sense of cultural or racial superiority.
 The way Islamophobia is capitalized on to build moral support for this phony war on terror is a perfect example.

 The U.S. government has a long illustrious history of using these techniques, and they keep using them because they work.